-Use scroll bar at right of this box for further items...
+Use scroll bar at right of this box for more details and further items...

-► Keep a well-stocked medicine cabinet — most winter ailments can be dealt with at home
+► Keep a well-stocked medicine cabinet — many ailments can be dealt with at home

 ► Speak to your local pharmacist — they can recognise and resolve many common health issues